 Passive sub-slab suction is the same as active sub-slab suction except it relies on natural pressure differentials and air currents instead of a fan to draw radon up from below the home.
-Passive sub-slab suction is usually associated with radon-resistant features installed in newly constructed homes.
+Passive sub-slab suction is usually associated with radon-resistant features installed in newly constructed homes or building.
 Passive sub-slab suction is generally not as effective in reducing high radon levels as active sub-slab suction.

 New requirements are now helping protect residents in multifamily homes from cancer-causing radon exposure.
 A number of Federal agencies have partnered with the White House Council on Environmental Quality to launch the 2013 Advancing Healthy Housing Strategy.
 A major part of this healthy home strategy focuses on radon mitigation and radon testing in multifamily buildings, condos and apartments.
 Effective immediately, multifamily housing that receives HUD financing or re-financing will require radon testing.
 If the test results show radon concentration above the actionable level of 4 picocuries per liter, a radon mitigation system must be installed in the housing unit to bring down radon concentration to an acceptable level.

 We can provide design drawings for passive radon mitigation systems that have detail and specification for conversion to an active system if the passive system is not effective enough to control radon intrusion into the building after construction is complete.
 The design will include shop drawings of the system, provide details, specifications and notes for the proper installation prior to concrete placement.